The National Centres of Competence in Research NCCR

 Launch of new National Centres of Competence in Research

-The process of launching a new series of National Centres of Competence in Research begins with a public call for proposals by the Swiss National Science Foundation SNSF.
-Proposals for a new NCCR can be submitted on a bottom-up basis by all researchers active in Switzerland.
-The submitted pre-proposals and then the full proposals are subjected to a scientific evaluation by the SNSF and an international panel of experts.
-The proposals recommended by the SNSF for implementation are then evaluated by the State Secretariat for Education, Researcher and Innovation SERI on the basis of its current research and higher education policy priorities.
-The decision to launch new National Centres of Competence in Research is ultimately taken by the head of the Federal Department of Economic Affairs, Education and Research EAER.
+The process of launching a new series of NCCRs begins with a public call for proposals by the Swiss National Science Foundation SNSF.
+Proposals for a new NCCR can be submitted by all researchers active in Switzerland.
+The scientific merit of the submitted pre-proposals and subsequent full proposals is evaluated by the SNSF and an international panel of experts.
+The proposals recommended by the SNSF for implementation are then evaluated by the State Secretariat for Education, Research and Innovation SERI on the basis of its current research and higher education policy priorities.
+The decision to launch new NCCRs is ultimately taken by the head of the Federal Department of Economic Affairs, Education and Research EAER.

 Contact